bschwede/linkenhancer/README.md

 On this module **admin page** it is possible to import routes registered in webtrees on demand.
 This make it easier to cover individual custom module configurations.
 Further more you can import and export data in csv format in order to make changes more convenient.
 You can see at a glance how many data rows are stored in the table and how many of them have an url assigned.

+In case of discrepancies the context help can be more easily adjusted by activating the option "Output of debug information on the JS console".
+This provides you with information on the active route and, if applicable, data table entries found for matching routing to help topics.

 This module comes with predefined mapping rules.
 If there is something missing or you find an issue, don't hesitate to share it.
 I'll include it in the next release.